skyflowapi/skyflow-js/README.md

 # skyflow-js
-Skyflow’s JavaScript SDK can be used to securely collect, tokenize, and reveal sensitive data in the browser without exposing your front-end infrastructure to sensitive data.
+Skyflow's JavaScript SDK can be used to securely collect, tokenize, and reveal sensitive data in the browser without exposing your front-end infrastructure to sensitive data.

 ---